-In the light of recent much-publicised cases, there have been calls for reforms aimed at introducing a no fault divorce procedure.
+In the light of recent much-publicised cases, there had been calls for reforms in matrimonial law aimed at creating a no fault divorce procedure.

 A marriage breakdown is a difficult time for all concerned, particularly when children are involved.

-Under the existing law applied in England and Wales, couples must spend a considerable time living apart or make allegations about the other party’s behaviour, often seen as showing fault on the part of one spouse.
+Previously the law applied in England and Wales, where couples had to spend a considerable time living apart or make allegations about the other party’s behaviour, often seen as showing fault on the part of one spouse.

 No fault divorce

-Currently, those applying for a divorce need to prove that the marriage has broken down.
-Five categories are covered, Adultery, Unreasonable Behaviour, Desertion, Two Years Separation where both parties agree to the divorce and finally Five Years Separation when one of the partners disagrees with the dissolution.
+Previously, those applying for a divorce had to prove that the marriage had broken down.
+Five categories were covered, Adultery, Unreasonable Behaviour, Desertion, Two Years Separation where both parties agree to the divorce and finally Five Years Separation when one of the partners disagrees with the dissolution.

-Introducing the new proposals would see the first three categories disappear.
+The new proposals would the first three categories disappear.
 Spouses will also lose the right to contest such a divorce under a new 12-week consultation period.

-The new legislation would make the irretrievable breakdown of marriage the sole grounds for divorce, meaning that there would be no need to prove a partner’s misconduct or to provide evidence of living apart.
-The changes would affect heterosexual and gay marriages as well as civil partnerships.
+This new legislation makes the irretrievable breakdown of marriage the sole grounds for divorce, meaning that there is no need to prove a partner’s misconduct or to provide evidence of living apart.
+The changes apply to heterosexual and gay marriages as well as civil partnerships.

 No fault divorce in other jurisdictions

-Under the current law, the plaintiff had to prove fault in the absence of agreement or that they had lived apart for five years under the Matrimonial Causes Act 1973.
+Under the old law, the petitioner had to prove fault in the absence of agreement or that they had lived apart for five years under the Matrimonial Causes Act 1973.
 In this case, the couple had only lived separate lives for three years.